kassambara/wordpress-docker-compose/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Deploy Wordpress on Localhost using Docker Compose
+# Deploy Wordpress on Localhost and in Production using Docker Compose

 The installation tool kit, provided here, include: